-Whether you have 1 or 100 employees, there is a wide range of retirement plans designed to meet your needs.
+Whether you have 1 or 100 employees, Ubiquity offers a wide range of retirement plans designed to meet your needs.

 Customize a simple, affordable retirement solution for your small business in just a few clicks.

-Starting a retirement savings plan for your small business will not only provide a tremendous benefit to your workers in helping them save for their golden years but will also provide a lucrative award for you and your key executives.
+Starting a retirement savings plan for your small business will not only provide a tremendous benefit to your workers in helping them save for their golden years, but will also provide a lucrative reward for you and your key executives.

-A self-employed business owner with no other employees (other than perhaps a spouse) can establish a self-employed or “solo” 401(k) plan to maximize personal retirement plan contributions.
-Whether you’re a sole proprietor, S Corp, or C Corp business owner, you will be able to contribute up to 100% of your compensation up to the annual limit–which is $20,500 in 2022.
+A self-employed business owner with no other employees (other than a spouse) can establish a self-employed or solo 401(k) plan to maximize personal retirement plan contributions.
+Whether you’re a sole proprietor, S Corp, or C Corp business owner, you will be able to contribute up to 100% of your compensation up to the annual limit, which is $23,000 in 2024.

 Best of all, the plan offers tax-deferred growth, and incorporated businesses may write off contributions as a business expense.
 Even if the business is not incorporated, business owners can deduct their contributions from taxable income for the year.
 The only caveat is that you’ll have to hire a plan administrator and file Form 5500 with the IRS annually once the plan reaches $250,000 in assets.